Parameter-Efficient Distributional RL via Normalizing Flows and a Geometry-Aware Cram\'er Surrogate: Normalizing Flows for Distributional RL

 This approach guarantees that the target distribution is properly normalized, thanks to the compositionality of flows and the use of the change-of-variable formula.
 Additionally, the extra terms $\log(\gamma)$ and $\log |2\cdot G^{max}|$ are constant with respect to $z$ and do not incur computational overhead.

 Applying the target flow alone does not yield a complete RL target distribution suitable for training, as the predicted distribution $\eta^\pi(x,a)$ and the target distribution $T^\pi \eta(x,a)$ are defined over different supports.
 As in the C51 algorithm, which requires projecting the Bellman update onto a fixed categorical support, we must ensure alignment between the two distributions to enable valid comparisons.
 Hence, we introduce an alignment procedure based on kernel density estimation (KDE).

-This two-way evaluation enables us to approximate a symmetric divergence such as the Jensen-Shannon divergence or the Cramér distance between the two distributions.
+More specifically, we use a KDE to evaluate $\eta^\pi$ on the support of $T^\pi\eta(\tilde{y})$, this is denoted as $\hat\eta^\pi$.
+The same is done for $T^\pi\eta$ evaluated on the support of $\eta^\pi$ (denoted $\hat T^\pi\eta$)\footnote{This is an abuse of notation as $\eta^\pi$ and $\hat\eta^\pi$ are the same distribution but evaluated on a different set of points.
+However as both are obtained using different processes; one is the direct output of the model and the other is obtained using a KDE, we use this notation to mark the difference.}.
+This alignment allows to estimate the target probability masses $v_i$ required for the loss defined in Section 3.5.